AnoushkaRaizada/CricketIndVsPak/README.md

 # CricketIndVsPak
-A cricket game designed using HTML, CSS and Java.
+A cricket game designed using HTML, CSS and JavaScript